mikeuf/mmc6950-capstone/README.md

 - my.yahoo.com
 - www.apple.com

-The URLs can be separated into different lines, or delimited by commas or tabs.
+The URLs can be separated into different lines or delimited by commas or tabs.

 2. Click the **Start Scanning** button.

 ### Scanning in Progress
-Resource Scaner will test the network connectivity of each destination.
-The results are updated after each URL is tested, allowing you monitor the scan in real-time.
+Resource Scanner will test the network connectivity of each destination.
+The results are updated after each URL is tested, allowing you to monitor the scan in real time.

 #### Pausing a Scan
 You can stop a running scan by clicking the **Pause** button.

 ### Scan Results
 When the scan job is complete, the results are displayed in a table.
-Each scanned URL is listed with the result of the test.
+Each scanned URL is listed with the test result.
 Most tests should return the status code HTTP 200.
 This is a standard code that means "OK" (no errors).
 The results are separated into a **Status** and **Details** column.
 A status is usually a status code or a brief summary.
 Details contain more descriptive information that may assist with troubleshooting.
 If a scan returns an error, the exact text of the error may be included.

 ### Destinations and Job History
 The result of every scan test is automatically saved.
 To review a list of all URLs that have been tested, click the **Destinations** link in the header near the top of the site.
-The destinations are listed along with the their most recent status.
+The destinations are listed along with their most recent status.
 This can be downloaded as a tab-separated value (.tsv) file by clicking the **Download Report** button.

 ### Downloading Reports
-The Scan Results and Destinations can be download by clicking the **Download Report** button.
-The file is a tab-separated file (.tsv) which can be imported into Excel or viewed with a text editor.
+The Scan Results and Destinations reports can be downloaded by clicking the **Download Report** button.
+The file is a tab-separated file (.tsv) that can be imported into Excel or viewed with a text editor.